colinmollenhour/Cm_RedisSession/README.md

     sudo pecl install lzf

+_NOTE:_ If using suhosin with session data encryption enabled (default is suhosin.session.encrypt = on), two things:

+1. You will probably get very poor compression ratios.
+2. Lzf fails to compress the data in my experience.
+No idea why..

+If any compression lib fails to compress the session data an error will be logged in system.log and the session will still be saved without compression.
+If you have suhosin.session.encrypt on I would either recommend disabling it (unless you are on a shared host since Magento does it's own session validation already) or disable compression or at least don't use lzf with encryption enabled.

 ## Using with [Cm_Cache_Backend_Redis](https://github.com/colinmollenhour/Cm_Cache_Backend_Redis) ##

 Using Cm_RedisSession alongside Cm_Cache_Backend_Redis should be no problem at all.
 The main thing to